 Gritty and glamorous, Mumbai personifies today's India.
 A megalopolis of 14 million people, Mumbai is India's commercial and business hub.
 Contributing to Mumbai’s tourism industry is the city being host to the world's largest film industry (Bollywood, of course).
 Mumbai is also home to the region of Dharavi, one of the world's largest and most idiosyncratic slums.

 A international city with a classically Asian street-food core and incessant buzz, restaurants in Mumbai offer cuisines from all over the world, but visitors would be missing out if they didn't have at least several Indian meals prepared in the various styles of different regions of the country.

 No city in India can compete with the Southeast Asian cities of Bangkok and Singapore when it comes to shopping, but Kolkata more than holds its own as a place to spend money.
 There are a growing number of shopping malls and department stores, particularly in South Kolkata and the plethora of souvenirs left over by the Raj keep outdoor markets very well stocked.

-Mumbai is a progressive and modern city that isn't easily offended and draconian laws related to dress, alcohol, and homosexuality that apply to other Asian cities are far more lax in Mumbai.
-On the other hand, there's no pumping club scene here and raucous night-owl behavior will only really interest the local police.
+Mumbai is a progressive and modern city that isn't easily offended.
+Draconian laws related to dress, alcohol, and homosexuality that apply to other Asian cities are far more lax in here.
+On the other hand, there's no pumping club scene and raucous night-owl behavior will only really interest the local police.